 ☛ Like any Support & Resistance or Supply & Demand level, the more they are tested, the more likely that it may fail.

 ☛ Don't rely on VWAP exclusively to determine a trend, since it is only showing a historical average, and not what is happening currently or in the future.

 ☛ Investors may use VWAP to assess the price they paid for a security/instrument throughout a particular session (e.g. Asian/Europe/NY, daily...etc.), if the price they bought at is higher than the VWAP, then they may have overpaid.
 If it is less than VWAP, then they purchased shares at a good price.

-☛ The VWAP began as a tool for trading shares/stock on daily setup only.
-However, in these times there were other investors or traders started to use this more recently with financial instruments like Currency Futures or Forex pairs as some of the modern algorithms began to optimize this tool to integrate with their trading strategy or algorithms.
+☛ The VWAP began as a tool for trading shares/stock on a daily setup only.
+However, in these times there were other investors or traders that started to use this more recently with financial instruments, such as Currency Futures or Forex pairs as some of the modern algorithms began to optimize this tool to integrate with their trading strategy or algorithms.

 The VWAP gives traders an insight into how a security/instrument trades for that day and determines, for some, a good price at which to buy or sell.